-calm wolf
+Figure 1-Example Artwork of a Calm Wolf

-The wolf will appeal to men and women because fighting the animal and the action involved with attract the men but the cuteness of the calm wolf will be more attractive to women(shown above).
+The wolf will appeal to both men and women.
+Men will like fighting the animal and the action involved with this, whereas women will enjoy the cuteness of the calm wolf (see Fig. 1).
 It will be a cartoonish style character.
-The wolf will have an exaggerated sneer making the animal look more evil (shown below).
-This animals ferocity will depend on how hungry the animal is.
-If its very hungry it will be more alert for animals to attack but if it’s not then the player could pass by the wolf undetected.
+The wolf will have an exaggerated sneer making the animal look more evil (see Fig. 2).
+This animal’s ferocity will depend on how hungry the animal is.
+If it’s very hungry, it will be more alert for animals to attack but if it’s not, then the player could pass by the wolf undetected.
 There is not a special symbol for the wolf.
-The only thing that will be different about wolves will be their fur color based on what kind of a wolf they are (shown by all).
+The only thing that will be different about wolves will be their fur color based on what kind of a wolf they are (see Fig. 1-3).

+Figure 2-Example Artwork of Smirking Wolf